 Guests and hosts are often people who work within the same online community as you.

 So you can see these are different to sponsored posts where a company pays you to host their article on your own site.
 Or pays you to write a post for them on your site.
-Sponsored content will include links that need to be tagged correctly.
-I will tackling the topic of Sponsored posts and tagging links later in the A to Z.
+Sponsored content will include links that need to have the correct attributes.
+I will tackling the topic of Sponsored Posts here in the A to Z.

 Let’s look at each of the above guest post examples in turn.

 Guest on another bloggers site and be paid